Designture/DNL/README.md

 # (DNL) Do it in Natural Language

+Compiles DNL document definitions into HTML.
+DNT allows you define all your HTML documents using natural language, like english.
+The people who create the document don't need any type of knowledge about HTML.

+The DNL have a pre-processor named DNLPP (or DNL Pre-Processor) who will convert the DNL notation to HTML 5 files.

     1 Syntax
       1.1 Create a document
       1.2 Define a custom charset
       1.3 Meta data
+      1.4 Link a stylesheet
+      1.5 Link a script file

 ## 1 Syntax